Skip to main content

 }

-Claude Desktop will automatically handle OAuth with Dynamic Client Registration during the first connection.
-No API keys or tokens needed in the config.
+Claude Desktop handles OAuth with Dynamic Client Registration on the first connection.
+No keys or tokens go in the config.

 VS Code / GitHub Copilot Chat